Frequently Asked Questions

 HOW DO I GET STARTED IN THE NURSING ADMISSION PROCESS?

 All prospective Nursing students must attend a Nursing Information Session with Student Success Navigator, Julie Fountain, within two years of application submission.
-Upcoming dates are posted on the News and Events page of the HFC Nursing website: https://nursing.hfcc.edu/news-and-events
+There is also an online Nursing Information Session available that meets the requirement.
+Upcoming dates for in-person sessions are posted on the News and Events page of the HFC Nursing website: https://nursing.hfcc.edu/news-and-events Note that on campus information sessions are currently suspended due to the Covid pandemic.

 IS THERE A WAITING LIST?